HumanSignal/label-studio/docs/source/guide/security.md

 ### Secure acccess to Redis storage
 If you use Redis as an external storage database for data and annotations, the setup supports TLS/SSL and requires the Label Studio client to be authenticated to the database with a valid certificate.

-## Secure your Label Studio deployment
-Label Studio establishes secure connections to the web application by enforcing HTTPS and secured cookies.
-Restrict access to the server itself by opening only the [required ports](install.html#Port_requirements) on the server.

 ## Audit logging
 Label Studio Enterprise automatically logs all user activities so that you can monitor the activities being performed in the application.